HabibaMAtiia/E-commerce-customer-segmentation/README.md

 ## Results
  - K-Means with 2D PCA and 5 clusters was selected as the final model based on its performance in identifying meaningful customer groups.
 ## Segment Analysis
+ - Cluster 0: Low Engagement Female Segment.
+ - Cluster 1: High Transaction Male Segment.
+ - Cluster 2: Moderate Engagement Male Segment.
+ - Cluster 3: High Burn Rate and Frequent Shopper Male Segment.
+ - Cluster 4: Low Engagement but Frequent Female Segment.
 ## Recommendations
+ - Focus on Cluster 1 and 3 for premium loyalty programs, as they represent high-engagement customers who are likely to respond positively to exclusive deals.
+ - Re-engage Clusters 0 and 4 through personalized campaigns, focusing on their previous high coupon usage or transaction frequency but recent inactivity.
+ - Encourage increased engagement in Cluster 2 by offering tailored promotions and location-specific discounts.